rust-lang/book/nostarch/chapter14.md

 `add_one` function and you’ll see how the text in the documentation comments is rendered, as shown in Figure 14-1.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Figure 14-1: HTML documentation for the `add_one` function

 #### Commonly Used Sections

 We used the `# Examples` Markdown heading in Listing 14-1 to create a section in the HTML with the title “Examples.”
 Here are some other sections that crate authors commonly use in their documentation:

-Unmatched: RunInHead

-Unmatched: RunInPara

-Unmatched: RunInHead

-Unmatched: RunInPara

-Unmatched: RunInHead

-Unmatched: RunInPara
+* **Panics**: The scenarios in which the function being documented could panic.
+Callers of the function who don’t want their programs to panic should make sure they don’t call the function in these situations.
+* **Errors**: If the function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so they can write code to handle the different kinds of errors in different ways.
+* **Safety**: If the function is `unsafe` to call (we discuss unsafety in Chapter 19), there should be a section explaining why the function is unsafe and covering the invariants that the function expects callers to uphold.

 Most documentation comments don’t need all of these sections, but this is a good checklist to remind you of the aspects of your code users will be interested in knowing about.

 #### Documentation Comments as Tests